chengcli/cup/cups/cup-2.rst

 ``Athena++`` code changes at places other than the ``NewBlockTimeStep`` function, the ``git apply`` command will succeed and there will be no error.
 However, if the ``NewBlockTimeStep`` function itself is changed, the ``git apply`` command will likely fail.
-In this case, you will need to examine the new function and update the ``patch`` file accordingly.
+In this case, you will need to examine the new function and update the "patch" file accordingly.

 References
 ----------